AI Trail Analysis

 What to bring⌄

-Sturdy hiking boots with ankle support are crucial due to the rocky and steep terrain.
-Ample water and snacks are necessary for the sustained climb.
-Trekking poles can greatly assist with stability and reduce strain on knees, especially on the descent.
-A rain layer is always wise, and insect repellent is recommended for tick and mosquito prevention.
+Sturdy hiking boots with good ankle support and grip are crucial for the rocky terrain.
+Carry ample water, especially during warmer months, and high-energy snacks.
+Trekking poles can greatly assist with stability and reduce strain on knees during the steep ascent and descent.
+Insect repellent is highly recommended to ward off ticks and mosquitoes.

 Safety tips⌄